-There are many variables that must go together in putting the ball in play against your opponent’s serve but in this short article we’ll just focus on the preparation and footwork.
+Many variables must go together in putting the ball in play against your opponent’s serve, but in this short article, we’ll only focus on the preparation and footwork.
 If you get these two right, the rest should follow.

 Serve Return Preparation

-– pay attention to your opponent and try to figure out (based on his toss and racquet path) what kind of serve (spin wise) he’s intending to deliver.
+– Pay attention to your opponent and try to figure out (based on their toss and racquet path) what kind of serve (spin-wise) they’re intending to deliver.

-– position yourself in a place that is halfway between your opponent’s possible angles, or you can open up your strong side to invite the server to deliver toward it (this could be a tricky one and you should be ready to quickly cover it if the serve goes there).
+– Position yourself in a place that is halfway between your opponent’s possible angles, or open up your strong side to invite the server to deliver toward it (this could be a tricky one and you should be ready to quickly cover it if the serve goes there).

 Serve Return Footwork and Body Balance

-– right after the split step you should be loading the foot closer to the trajectory of the incoming ball, even stepping into it with the other foot to cover the distance.
+– Right after the split step, you should load the foot closer to the trajectory of the incoming ball, even stepping into it with the other foot to cover the distance.